numba/numba/docs/source/doc/arrayexprs.rst

 Math
 ----
-All NumPy math functions supported on scalars in Numba is also supported in NumbaPro on arrays.
+All NumPy math functions supported on scalars is also supported for arrays.
 This includes most unary ufuncs::

     @autojit
     def tan(a):
         return np.sin(a) / np.cos(a)